KalidasVijaybhak/Coding_observations/README.md

 # Terminologies

+## Variable

+A variable is a named memory location which temporarily stores data that can change while the program is running.
+A constant is a named memory location which temporarily stores data that remains the same throughout the execution of the program.
+The type of a variable indicates what kind of value it will store.

+## Identifiers

+"Identifiers" or "symbols" are the names you supply for variables, types, functions, and labels in your program.
+Identifier names must differ in spelling and case from any keywords.

 ## Literals

 Literals or constants are the values we write in a conventional form whose value is obvious.
 In contrast to variables, literals (123, 4.3, "hi") do not change in value.
 These are also called explicit constants or manifest constants.